lsrcz/grisette/README.md

 [Z3](https://github.com/Z3Prover/z3), as it supports all our examples and is usually easier to install.
-[Boolector](https://github.com/Boolector/boolector) is significantly more efficient on some examples, but it does not support all of them.
+[Boolector](https://github.com/Boolector/boolector) is significantly more efficient on some examples, but it does not support all of the examples.

 #### Install Z3